vzahorui/vzahorui.github.io/_posts/2021-03-27-statistical-distributions.md

 ### Common Continuous Distributions

-**Normal Distribution**: Also known as the Gaussian distribution, this is arguably the most important and widely used distribution in statistics.
+**Normal Distribution({{ site.baseurl }}{% link _posts/2025-08-23-normal-distribution.md %}))**: Also known as the Gaussian distribution, this is arguably the most important and widely used distribution in statistics.
 It is characterized by its symmetric, bell-shaped curve.
 Many natural phenomena follow this pattern, such as the height of people, blood pressure, and test scores.
 The normal distribution is completely defined by its mean ($\mu$) and standard deviation ($\sigma$).

 **Uniform Distribution**: In this distribution, every possible outcome has an equal probability of occurring.
 For example, rolling a fair six-sided die has a discrete uniform distribution.